 Although Riley has a background and heavy interest in athletic training, he enjoys working with the program participants and has taken an interest in how physical activity affects neurological impairment.

 A typical day at the IMEP center includes stretching, breathing exercises, brainteaser games, topic discussion, and physical exercise.
-Discussion topics and sing-a-long activities are meant to simulate an emotional response or trigger a memory which can also spark cognitive ability like the woman who remembered the lyrics to Jingle Bells.
+Discussion topics and sing-a-long activities are meant to stimulate an emotional response or trigger a memory that can also spark cognitive ability like the woman who remembered the lyrics to Jingle Bells.

 Riley said that another important component of the IMEP program is the socialization the participants get to experience.
 Memory loss can be embarrassing to admit and scary to face alone.
 Many participants are thankful to have a community of people who understand what it’s like to go through memory loss.

 “It makes them feel that they aren’t alone,” Riley said.
 “They still have value to life.”

 Riley is helping the program transition from a research-based program to an evidence-based program.
 He organized and implemented an evidence-based project at St. Johns IMEP center where he administers assessments to participants and tracks their results for further analyses and study.

 “Having Zack help out in IMEP has been a tremendous benefit to both the IMEP participants and the IMEP facilitators,” COA IMEP Manager Michele Sanchez said.
 “We are deeply appreciative of his time, interest, and support.”

 Riley is working with USAHS faculty to figure out the next steps in his study and how to proceed with assessment results.
 He also wants to encourage other USAHS students to take part in the program.

 “It really teaches you how to communicate better with future patients in your potential career as PT or OT,” he said.

 Participants in the program regularly approach Riley to show him they are improving.
 He feels honored because they recognize the role Riley has played in their progress.